 I took a leap of faith and followed my heart.

-I had mix thoughts about the city, but mostly positive.
-I’ve always been open-minded about new, unexpected journeys, and now that I’ve been adjusting to the new lifestyle, I can’t wait to share to others the beauty and adventures of living in a foreign city.
+I had mixed thoughts about the city, but mostly positive.
+I’ve always been open-minded about new, unexpected journeys, and now that I’ve been adjusting to the new lifestyle, I can’t wait to share with others the beauty and adventures of living in a foreign city.

 As I navigate my new life here in the Netherlands, I wish to continue inspiring the spirit of travel and never-ending exploration of your dreams.